fcynnek/Assignment_4/README.md

 # Assignment_4

- K. Cheng's Assignment #4 for Coders Campus Bootcamp
+Assignment #4 for Coders Campus Bootcamp

+This assignment was to parse data from a txt file, make some operations and output some files in CSV format.